sarah11918/starlight-blog/src/content/docs/blog/community-driven-astro-docs.md

 excerpt: "What community-driven means to Astro Docs."
 tags: ["astro", "docs", "open source"]
 alt: '6 stacked achievement badges, showing Astro repo stats like "PR Perfectionist: reviewed 30 PRs", "Galactic Librarian: 30 Docs PRs", "Astronomer: Opened a PR in 3 Astro Repos" and "Little Green Bug: Opened an Issue."'
+featured: true
 ---
-*This was orignally written in early June 2022, in response to the question, "Have you written anything about your community-driven approach to Docs at Astro?"
+*This was originally written in early June 2022, in response to the question, "Have you written anything about your community-driven approach to Docs at Astro?"
 My first response was, "Give me a few days."
 My second response was this.*

 ## Community-Driven
 To us, community-driven means: